Meet Your Attorneys

 On international business issues, Andrew counsels clients on all aspects of U.S. national security and foreign policy export controls, sanctions and embargoes administered by the Department of Commerce, the Department of State, and the Department of Treasury’s Office of Foreign Assets Control (OFAC), and he has experience with licensing and compliance in these same areas.
 He routinely assists U.S. companies and foreign issuers to evaluate and address situations implicating the Foreign Corrupt Practices Act (FCPA), in pre-contract due diligence, evaluation of relationships with local distributors and agents, and in internal investigations of past activity.
 He has also worked on a number of voluntary disclosures and enforcement cases involving Commerce Department and State Department export controls and financial sanctions administered by OFAC.

 Andrew Lopez is a graduate of Columbia University and the New York University Law School.
 He is admitted to practice in Alaska, Colorado and New York.
-Before moving his to Colorado in 2009, Andrew was an associate in the Mergers & Acquisitions and Investment Management Groups in the law firm of Skadden Arps Slate Meagher & Flom in New York City.
+Before moving his practice to Colorado in 2009, Andrew was an associate in the Mergers & Acquisitions and Investment Management Groups in the law firm of Skadden Arps Slate Meagher & Flom in New York City.
 After Skadden, Andrew worked as an Assistant General Counsel for a multi-platform consulting and merchant banking firm focused on the gaming and hospitality industry.
 Most recently, Andrew was an attorney and counselor with the Schuchat International Law Firm, LLC.
 Andrew was selected to Super Lawyers in 2019.

 Hunter Boone is an attorney at Sequoia Legal, LLC.
 Hunter advises clients on international trade, general corporate and healthcare compliance matters.
 Hunter’s international practice focuses on compliance with U.S. international trade and anticorruption laws and regulations.
 Hunter has experience drafting and implementing export and anticorruption compliance policies based on each client’s specific legal and business needs.